niklasgrab/OpenHomeMatic/README.md

 ### 2.3 Package settings in project open-driver-homematic-cc1101

+In settings package the classes describes the configuration possibilities of the homematic driver and holds the configuration values.
+The DeviceSettings holds the type of the device coded as 2 byte hexcode and the default state of the device.
+The default state of the HomeMatic device, the driver will attempt to set when starting up.
+This may be applicable e.g. for some Smart Plugs or Switches after a blackout.
+The ChannelSettings hold the channel type.
+The type of a channel is either "ATTRIBUTE" or "COMMAND".
+The DeviceScanSettings allows to influence the kind of scanning.
+If ignoreExisting is configured as true, already configured HomeMatic devices are ignored when scanning.
+If ingoreExitsting is false, then all already paired and registered devices will be returned as well.

 ### 2.4 Package homematic in project homematic-cc1101

 The package contains the abstract HomeMaticChannel class.
 Channel classes are divided in the types attribute channel class and command channel class.
 Each channel has a unique address.
-The abstract Home_MaticChannel class creates the channel class.
+The abstract HomeMaticChannel class creates the channel class.
 The channel class reads the record and return it.
 The record contains the of the attribute value of the channel, the time of the last update and a validation flag.
 It allows to set and remove an update event listener.
 With the write method a command value can be written to the channel.

 ### 2.5 Package config in project homematic-cc1101

+In this package we only made some rename of class names.
+The content of the classes are the same as in the ogema project.

 ### 2.6 Package connection in project homematic-cc1101

 ![class diagram connection](doc/img/connection.png)

+The classes in this package handles the jrxtx interface for communication.
+The class SerialConnection is abstract and implements the interface Connection and ConnectionListner.
+It contains a fifo list to hold incoming messages.
+After creation of the SerialConnection the Connection is opened.
+There we build the port, get the outputStream of the port, instantiate the SerialInputThread and start it, and send the ["Ar"](http://culfw.de/commandref.html#cmd_A) message and the ["V"](http://culfw.de/commandref.html#cmd_V) message to get the version of the connection.
+The method close will close the SerialInputThread, close the outputStream and close the port.
+The method onDisconnect will reopening the connection.
+If the SerialInputThread reads an input the method onReceivedFrame of the SerialConnection is called.
+This method puts the input in the fifo list and notify the lock object that a new message was received.
+With method hasFrames one can ask the Connection, if in the fifo list are messages stored.
+The method getFrame is used to get oldest message in the fifo list.
+The fifo list will remove the returned message from its list.
+The method sendFrame allows the caller to write a message to the output stream.
+We support SccConnection and the CulConnection.
+The SccConnection will connecting Raspberry Pi HomeMatic Stackable Module at port /dev/ttyAMA0 for example.
+The port is configurable as system property with the name "org.ogema.driver.homematic.serial.port".
+The CulConnection will connect HomeMatic CUL Stick at port "/dev/ttyUSB0" for example.
+The port is configurable as system property with name "org.ogema.driver.homematic.serial.port".
+The SerialInputThread is a thread which looks in his while loop if input is available.
+Then it reads the input and call the method onReceivedFrame of the Connection Listener.
+Otherwise the SerialInputThread sleeps for 100 milliseconds.

 ### 2.7 Package data in project homematic-cc1101